Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Application to symplectic geometry

 \subsection{Invariants of semitoric systems}

-A single polytope is enough to classify compact toric integrable systems~\cite{De1988}.
-Semitoric systems are classified in terms of a list of invariants~\cite{PeVNconstruct2011}.
-Roughly speaking, the complete invariant is a semitoric polygon together with a set of interior points each labeled with extra information (encoding singularities of so called \emph{focus-focus type}, which semitoric systems may possess, but toric systems do not) modulo an equivalence relation.
-Even without the extra information semitoric polygons are more complicated than toric polygons because they have fake corners and hidden corners (as defined in Definition \ref{def_corners}).
-In this section we will define each of invariants of semitoric systems and give the necessary definitions to state the Pelayo\--V\~{u} Ng\d{o}c Classification Theorem and define the metric in \cite{PaSTMetric2015}.
-Readers interested in further details may consult~\cite{VN2003, VN2007, PeVNsemitoricinvt2009, PeVNconstruct2011,PeVNsymplthy2011, PeVNfirst2012}.
+The momentum map image of a compact toric integrable system, which is a polytope, is suf\/f\/icient to classify such systems up to a suitable notion of isomorphism (cf.~\cite{De1988}).
+Semitoric systems are classif\/ied in terms of a list of invariants~\cite{PeVNconstruct2011}.
+Roughly speaking, the complete invariant is a polygon together with a set of interior points each labeled with extra information (encoding singularities of so called \emph{focus-focus type}, which semitoric systems may possess, but toric systems do not) modulo an equivalence relation.
+Even without the extra information semitoric polygons are more complicated than toric polygons because they have fake corners and hidden corners (as def\/ined in Def\/inition~\ref{def_corners}).
+In this section we will def\/ine each of the invariants of semitoric systems and give the necessary def\/initions to state the Pelayo--V\~{u} Ng\d{o}c classif\/ication theorem.
+Readers interested in further details may consult~\cite{PeVNsemitoricinvt2009, PeVNconstruct2011,PeVNsymplthy2011, PeVNfirst2012, VN2003, VN2007}.